walterhiggins/ScriptCraft/docs/api.md

 Markers are created and returned to using the followng two methods...

  * chkpt - Saves the drone's current location so it can be returned to later.
  * move - moves the drone to a saved location.
+Alternatively you can provide an org.bukkit.Location object or x,y,z and direction parameters.

 Parameters
 ----------